 MAC address is on your network interface card (NIC) which device makes your computer possible to connect with network.
 It’s given to a network adapter once it’s manufactured.
 Furthermore, all the MAC addresses are different from each other.
 In other words, your network card has a unique MAC address.
 It is composed of 6 pairs of characters, separated by colons or hyphens: xx-xx-xx-yy-yy-yy or xx: xx: xx: yy: yy:yy.

 Up to now, you may know what MAC address is and its importance.
 You may feel curious about what you can do with it.
 Here is the answer.

 Since MAC address varies from each other and never change, it’s super useful for diagnosing network issues.
 A network administrator can use MAC address to identify the security of the senders or receivers on the network.
 If you’re using wireless network, you can use MAC filtering to prevent hackers.
 By using MAC filtering, if you want to add additional devices to the wireless network, you should get its MAC address.

-On your keyboard, press Windows key + R key together to open a Run box.
+1) On your keyboard, press the Windows logo key + R key together to invoke the Run box.

-On the pop-up black window, type ipconfig /all and press Enter key on your keyboard.
+3) On the pop-up black window, type ipconfig /all and press the Enter key on your keyboard.

 Then all of your network card will be listed.